- Accessible Raised Beds

 Planning: Lots of planning, more meetings

-In our urban environment we found skills we counted on people having - such as carpentry and basic construction knowledge - as it turned out none of our people had these skills.
-We had willing workers but limited skill base.
-We had one or two people who had some knowledge, the rest of us did the best we could by staying out of the way or holding nails!
-Another draw back to our urban lifestyle was no one owned a pick up truck.
+In our urban environment, we found that we had willing workers but a limited skill base.
+We had one or two people who had some knowledge; the rest of us did the best we could by staying out of the way or holding nails!
+Also, none of us owned a pick up truck.
 We had hoped to haul away debris and pick up materials when needed.
-Instead we relied on deliveries and rented a small dump truck to haul away broken concrete.
-Thus, we learned how to build terraces and drive a dump trucks!
+Instead, we relied on deliveries and rented a small dump truck to haul away broken concrete.
+Thus, we taught ourselves how to build terraces and drive dump trucks!

 We love our Hobbit like cob tool shed, it's unique and beautiful.
 We thought we could build it in about four or five weekends.
 We thought we could build it at no cost with sand and clay mined from the site.
 We thought wrong!
-Our talented and dedicated Catherine Burke worked countless hours, with many, many volunteers showing us how to lay a broken concrete foundation, how to mix correct proportions of sand, clay and straw into a proper consistency, and build up the 10 inch think walls inch by inch.
+Our talented and dedicated Catherine Burke worked countless hours, with many volunteers, to build up the 10 inch think walls inch by inch.
 It took us almost a year to finish the building after taking a hiatus over the cold winter months.
-The green roof still is not finished and Catherine is testing natural pigment colors to plaster the walls.
-In September we'll have another work party to bucket the special soil to the roof and plant the sod and wild flowers.
-A prefab tool sheds would have cost the same and would have been much faster.
-But then we would have missed out on the experience of actually building the first cob building in Seattle.
+A prefab tool shed would have cost the same and would have been much faster.
+But, we would have missed out on the experience of actually building the first cob building in Seattle.